Off-road driving on bare ground with an ATV or other vehicle is prohibited, with a few exceptions.

-Sweden has a general ban on off-road driving on bare ground with motorised vehicles.
-The ban can be found in the Off-Road Driving Act, which exists to protect nature.
+Sweden has an overall ban on off-road driving on bare, snow-free ground.
+The ban can be found in the Off-Road Driving Act and Off-Road Driving Ordinance, intended to safeguard nature.

 The ban, similarly, pertains to landowners themselves.
 A landowner is not allowed to drive off road on his or her own land and at the same time cannot give anyone else the permission to do so.
 However, off-road driving for the purpose of agriculture or forestry, is permissible.

 Off-road driving damages soil, leading to ruts, impaired root systems, compacted soil, increased erosion and sedimentation in waterways.
 Deep wheel-tracks in wetlands can drain the wetland, damage and disturb the natural habitat for plants and animals.
 In certain environments such as above the tree-line on mountains and ground rich on lichens, ruts can be visible for a long time since it takes a long time for the plants in those environments to grow back.
 Off-road driving is equally problematic for waterways.
 The bottom structure can be damaged and also cause muddiness that can harm aquatic plants and animals.

 The noise from an ATV disturb wild animals.
 They are extra sensitive to disturbances in spring and early summer when the animals have their newborns.
 People wanting peace, silence and tranquility, can also feel distressed by the noise of a vehicle in nature where silence is expected.

 In legal terms, off-road terrain means virtually all unpaved ground.
 In addition to forest and land, off-road terrain also includes parks, lawns, paths, jogging tracks and hiking trails.